 - ¼ cup lime juice (approximately 2 heavy limes)

-- Wash your rocket in a colander under cold running water, remove any damaged or wilted leaves.
-Shake and then either pat dry with a towel or spin dry using a salad spinner.
-Transfer to a large mixing bowl.
+- Wash your rocket (arugula) then either pat dry with a towel or spin dry using a salad spinner.

-- Remove the arils from your pomegranate and transfer to your bow, reserve 2 tablespoons to garnish.
-Transfer to your bowl.
+- Remove the arils from your pomegranate and reserve two tablespoons to use as a garnish.

-- Arrange the salad on a salad platter and garnish with the reserved mint leaves, pomegranate arils and pistachio nuts.
+- Arrange the salad on a salad platter and garnish with reserved mint sprigs, and pomegranate arils.
+Serve immediately.

-- You will find Persian feta in the deli section of your supermarket or with the other packaged cheeses in the refrigrated section.
-You can replace it with Goats Cheese if you are unable to find it.
+- You will find Persian feta in the deli section of your supermarket or with the other packaged cheeses in the refrigerated section.
+You can replace it with Goats Cheese if you cannot find it.